 - Knowledge of databases.

-Back-end developers are responsible for designing and creating the databases, server architecture, and data security.
-They also need to code in a language compatible with the platform they are developing.
+Back-end developers are responsible for designing and creating databases, server architecture, and data security.
+They must also code in a language compatible with their developing platform.
 They work closely with front-end developers and web designers to ensure that the website or application functions from end to end.
 Backend developers work on projects that involve complex data analysis or big data processing.